dirv/pinaclj/README.md

 Posts are written in Markdown.
 Each post begins with a header section.
 The following are valid headers:

  * `title` (mandatory)
- * `published-at` (optional, but the presence of this field determines if the page is published or not.
+ * `published-at` (optional; but the presence of this field determines if the page is published or not.
 Example: `2015-04-05T12:00:00.000Z`)
  * `url` (optional; if not provided the filename will be used.
 See below)
  * `tags` (optional; comma-separated)
  * `category` (optional; default is 'uncategorized')